How To Prevent Dirty Furnace Filters Releasing Carbon Monoxide

 4. Choose an Appropriate Filter

-Here are some of the aspects you should check for when selecting a furnace filter:
+Here’s what you should check for when choosing a furnace filter:

-• Types: Furnace filters come in various types such as fiberglass, pleated, high-efficiency pleated, electrostatic, disposable and permanent, etc. Each of these has a specific working mechanism and purpose.
+• Types: Furnace filters come in different types, including fiberglass, pleated, high-efficiency pleated, electrostatic, disposable and permanent, etc. Each of these has a specific purpose.
 For example, the high-efficiency pleated filter is suitable for people with autoimmune diseases.

 • Sizes: Furnace filters are available in different sizes.
-The size of the filter compatible with your system depends on the furnace size.
+The size of the filter that will be compatible with your system depends on your furnace size.

 • MERV Ratings: MERV rating defines the thickness of a filter (the higher the rating, the denser the filter).
 While a thicker filter has a higher filtration capacity, it can also obstruct the airflow.

 Filtrete have probably the largest range of quality furnace filters available.
-Once you know the type, size and MERV rating you require you can visit the filtrete store on Amazon.com to view the appropriate filter.
-Although, you should always check with a professional to determine the right filter for your furnace.
+Once you know the type, size and MERV rating you require you can buy the filter online.
+But, if you are changing the type of filter you are using then you should check with a professional to make sure it’s the right fit for your furnace.

 5. Carbon Monoxide Detectors